 EPICS @ UNM

 For Students: this opportunity is available to Juniors and Seniors of ANY MAJOR (already admitted into your major), including BME Graduate Students.

 For Community Partners: projects with a focus in ANY Engineering and Computing fields are encouraged.

-The University of New Mexico’s Engineering Student Success Center and the Electrical and Computer Engineering Department aim to launch an EPICs program at UNM for the Fall 2020 semester.
+The University of New Mexico’s School of Engineering to launch an EPICs program at UNM in the Fall 2020 semester.
 Other/all interested Engineering Departments are welcome to join.

 What is an EPICS program?